nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

 Use auxiliary tools for various forensic operations:

 - **Import evidence disk into autopsy**:
     Import a virtual disk allowing forensic investigators to collect and gather potential evidence.
-This option lets you import the disk as a vmdk disk into Autopsy for reporting purposes.
+This option lets you import the disk as a :term:`vmdk` disk into Autopsy for reporting purposes.

 - **Recreate evidence disk**:
     Delete and recreate the evidence disk.